During the COVID-19 pandemic, I am meeting all clients exclusively online.

 My work is centred around relationship and using the arts and dialogue as catalysts for personal inquiry, discovery, and growth.

-I am one of the founding therapists of the Trauma to Trust Clinic (2018) offered by Vita Community Living Services in Toronto.
-I have over 4 years of clinical experience serving adults living with intellectual and developmental disabilities, and dual diagnosis who have experienced trauma.
-I am currently in private practice and offer virtual therapy.
+I am one of the founding therapists of the Trauma to Trust Clinic (2018) offered by Vita Community Living Services in Toronto serving adults living with intellectual and developmental disabilities, and dual-diagnosis.
+I continue to offer virtual expressive arts therapy in private practice.
 Additionally, I am a faculty member of the WHEAT Institute and proudly serve as the Vice President of the Ontario Expressive Arts Therapy Association (OEATA).

 I hold a Master's degree in Expressive Arts Therapy minoring in Psychology with a focus on Empowerment Through Hip-Hop.